Why would her heart not listen to reason?

 Patricia Potter creates a wonderful Latina heroine in Antonia Ramirez in her Harlequin Historical The Silver Link.
 She falls in love with the Anglo-American Tristan Hampton.
 The two are from different worlds.
 Despite the great risks in front of them, they are united by a love stronger than any bond.
 As such, they share a link that never can be severed.

-Tristan Hampton is a Virginian military man.
-He is on a mission to ensure Albuquerque’s stable transition from Mexican rule to American governance.
+Tristan Hampton is a military man from Virginia.
+He is on a mission to oversee Albuquerque’s stable transition from Mexican rule to American governance.

-Antonia Ramirez is from a noble, land-owning Spanish family whose New Mexican roots go back generations.
-Her family– and more importantly her would-be husband, Ramon–are wary of the Yanqui soldier.
+Antonia Ramirez is a beauty he must have.
+She is descended from noble, land-owning Spanish lineage.
+Her New Mexican roots go back generations.
+Her family–and more importantly her would-be husband, Ramon–are hostile to Tris, the Yanqui soldier.

-Just a warning for those who shrink from violence: The Silver Link is also very violent and bloody.
-Tristan is shot, beaten, and has to save Antonia numerous times.
+Here is a word of warning for those who dislike violence.
+The Silver Link is also quite gruesome and bloody.
+Tristan is shot, beaten, and has to save Antonia numerous times from attempted rape.

 Final Analysis of The Silver Link